 For aficionados and newcomers alike, this series uses actors, narration, excerpts, and multimedia to share captivating stories behind a score, followed by a full performance of the work.
 This event explores Dvorák's towering "New World" Symphony.

-Ever wondered what inspired the creation of a great work of art?
+Beyond the Score is "a runaway hit!
+Newbies and seasoned concertgoers can meet, learn, and be entertained."--Chicago Tribune Ever wondered what inspired the creation of a great work of art?

 Journey into the heart of the music with Beyond the Score.
 With live actors, visual illustrations, and musical examples, this multimedia experience reveals the illuminating stories found "inside" the score.
 After intermission, concertgoers return with newly discovered knowledge to hear a performance of the work played in its entirety.

 In this fascinating multimedia concert, experience all the colors of Dvorák's "New World" Symphony.